osammy/WordGame/README.md

 This project is a word game, that will be fully featured, word game.
 Where a player can play against either the `computer` as an opponent or play against a friend online(This will be the strecth task).
 This game will be built by several developers working as a team, from one repo.
 As such care needs to be taken so as not to undermine the work of another.
 Based on this, certain guidelines follow.

+# How to run this app locally

+- [ ] Clone the repo.
+- [ ] npm install
+- [ ] Navigate to the /server/backend and run npm start.(this starts the server).
+- [ ] Navigate back to the root folder and run npm start.

 ## Guidelines

 **Read these guidelines carefully.
 Feel free to reach out, if you have any questions.**